jacob-lu-mongodb/quickPR/README.md

 <!-- Plugin description -->
 Helps create pull requests by pre-populating title and description fields.
-Makes creating Evergreen patches for PR's easier by allowing users to save and manage patch configurations and streamlines the process by automatically adding patch info to pull requests.
+Makes creating Evergreen patches for PR's easier by allowing users to save and manage patch configurations and streamlining the process by automatically adding patch info to pull requests.
 <!-- Plugin description end -->

 ## Installation

-Mkae sure that your Intellij's runtime JDK version is >= 11.
+Make sure that your Intellij's runtime JDK version is >= 11.
 See https://intellij-support.jetbrains.com/hc/en-us/articles/206544879-Selecting-the-JDK-version-the-IDE-will-run-under

 - Manually: